-Room Bookings
+Room Reservations

-Book a Room
+Reserve a Room

-There are three options for room bookings:
+There are three options for room reservations:

-• Memory Lab: This special space allows you to digitize old format items like photos, slides, cassettes, and video.
+• Memory Lab: This special space allows you to digitize old-format items like photos, slides, cassettes, and video.
 Use the equipment available to convert your precious memories into formats accessible by modern technology.
 Up to two people can work in the space together at one time.
-Teens and children under 18 years of age can use the space but special conditions apply.
+Teens and children under 18 years of age can use the space, but special conditions apply.

 1. Visiting our online Reserve a Room calendar